 Jail is a real possibility for fraud offences.
 If the fraud was for more than one million dollars, there is a minimum punishment of two years imprisonment.

-If you have been charged with shoplifting theft, fraud, or another fraud-type offence, it is important to maintain your right to silence and to speak to a lawyer immediately.
+If you have been charged with shoplifting theft, fraud, or another fraud-type offence in Edmonton or the surrounding area, it is important to maintain your right to silence and to speak to a criminal lawyer immediately.
 Even if you have not yet been charged but are being questioned by police or are worried about an investigation, it is important to speak to an experienced criminal lawyer.